xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.content.html">mediaTypeSupported</a></td>
          <td>n/a</td>
          <td>Is the media type of the included representation an acceptable media type?
-The implementation will refer to the <code>acceptableMediaTypes</code> property if it is defined.
-If the <code>acceptableMediaTypes</code> property is not configured, any media type will be accepted.</td>
+The implementation will refer to the <a href="properties.html#acceptable-media-types">acceptableMediaTypes</a> property if it is defined.
+If the <a href="properties.html#acceptable-media-types">acceptableMediaTypes</a> property is not configured, any media type will be accepted.</td>
        </tr>
      </tbody>
    </table>